-Refer to the Rental income - IR264 guide for information on when the rules apply, how to calculate your income, the amount of deductions you can claim for this year, and the amount of any excess deductions that must be carried forward.
+Read our Rental income - IR264 guide for more information on:

+- when the rules apply - how to calculate your income - the amount of deductions you can claim this year, and - the amount of any excess deductions that must be carried forward.

-The residential property deduction rules also apply to any club or society that has borrowed money to acquire an interest in certain entities with significant rental property holdings - a residential land-rich entity - and has interest expenditure on the borrowed money.
+The residential property deduction rules also apply to any club or society that has borrowed money to acquire an interest in certain entities with significant rental property holdings (a residential land-rich entity) and has interest expenditure on the borrowed money.